dousha/miraicle/README.md

 firm grasp on.
 I may make questionable, even completely wrong assumptions about the code, leading to a failure.
 But hey, isn't that what open-source is meanted to fix?

+### My account got banned for using this?

+This is unfortunate.
+But I'm afraid I can't help you with that since the EULA of QQ explicitly specified that using a third-party client is not accepted and may lead to the termination of service.
+Permabanning is annoying, but we can do literally nothing about it.

+And please recheck all the plugins you have installed.
+There might be some malicious plugins that will abuse your account to spam, which would lead to banning.
+Sending messages too frequently will also trigger the abuse alarm.

+The content of the image is always inspectable from `Dockerfile` and I will audit the plugins added into the image.
+If you suspect that some of these plugins (which is the HTTP plugin by now) is abusive or malicious, please report it in the issues.

 ### I hate containers.
 Can't you just pack everything up without shoving it into a container?